Find Out More

 Ayat Jamilah: Beautiful Signs: A Treasury of Islamic Wisdom for Children and Parents (2004) is a collection of wisdom tales from Islam, collected and adapted by Sarah Conover.
-You can purchase the book from the UUA Bookstore and listen to a tale read aloud from the book on the UUA Bookstore website.
+You can purchase the book from inSpirit: The UU Book and Gift Shop and listen to a tale read aloud from the book on the UUA Bookstore website.

 Read a Huffington Post article on a U.S. Mosque Study.